jgoerzen/vintage-computing/README.md

 ## PDP-10 with TOPS-20

-The old TOPS-20 operating system on the PDP-10 - before Unix even!
+The old TOPS-20 operating system on the PDP-10 - dating to the early 70s.
 I know little about this system.

 Two systems are provided: a very basic one at `vint pdp10-tops20`, and